 demo_vm_2”.
 Initialize the root directory and run the

-As expected, it gives us an output saying, 2 resources to add, and in the output, it is going to provide us with instance id assigned by AWS.
+As expected, it gives us an output saying, 2 resources to add, and in the output, it is going to provide us with an instance id assigned by AWS.
 Apply this configuration to create 2 EC2 instances and note the output.
 In my case, I was assigned the below IDs for 2 different instances.

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 Outputs: instance_id_1 = "i-02506cc9073afe093" instance_id_2 = "i-059e81b2cbc09f400"